 Rebates are issued as a direct reimbursement to property owners at a rate of \$5 per square foot (sf) of impermeable surface replaced with vegetation and \$10 per sf replaced with permeable pavers.
 A minimum of 200 sf must be replaced for vegetation projects, and 100 sf must be replaced for permeable paver projects.
-There is no rebate maximum.
+There is a \$4,000 maximum rebate per property for properties located within Wards 7, 8, and/or the Municipal Separate Storm Sewer System (MS4) Area.
+No rebate funds are available for properties in the Combined Sewer System (CSS) that are outside of Wards 7 and 8.
+Please use this tool determine the eligibility of your property.
 Rebates will be awarded on a first-come, first-serve basis and are subject to available funds.
 All projects must be reviewed, approved for construction, installed, approved for a rebate, and completely paid for by the property owner before funds are issued.